Israa-khaled/Israa-khaled.github.io/content/teaching/python/index.md

 ---
-title: How could we measure the spatial inter-user interference using only the angular information ?
+title: Is it possible to measure spatial interference using only angular information?
 date: 2025-07-23
 author: admin
 tags: [mmWave, Interference, Massive MIMO, Angular Information, Beamforming]